zevbaker/Byte-me/For-Loop/Readme.md

 The sum of the saries = 111105

 22. Write a program in C to print the Floyd's Triangle.
-Go to the editor

 1
 01